usabilla/usabilla-u4a-ios-swift-sdk/README.md

 * Open **Usabilla.xcworkspace** to work on the SDK
 * This workspace contains 4 schemes:
     * **Usabilla**: This is the main scheme (the one that is publicly released)
-    * **UsabillaInternal**: This scheme add additional API to the *Usabilla* scheme and is used by our [Internal Testing App](https://github.com/usabilla/usabilla-u4a-ios-internal-testing) and [Preview App](https://github.com/usabilla/usabilla-u4a-ios-new-preview)
+    * **UsabillaInternal**: This scheme adds an additional API to the *Usabilla* scheme that is used by our [Internal Testing App](https://github.com/usabilla/usabilla-u4a-ios-internal-testing) and [Preview App](https://github.com/usabilla/usabilla-u4a-ios-new-preview)
     * **UsabillaUITestApp**: This scheme is linked to the **UsabillaUITestApp** folder and project that contains a project in order to run the UITests.
     * **SwiftDevApp**: This scheme is linked to the **UsabillaExample.custom** folder and project and is meant to be used to develop against the *Usabilla* scheme